 Once you’ve signed up, you’ll get 20 referral links that you can share with friends and family.
 Each time they sign up, you both get a free share.

 This app works in a similar way to Trading 212.
 Your share could be worth up to £200.
-However, personally, I’ve only had shares worth between £3 and £8 on this app.
-It’s still free money though, so I would recommend it.
+Again, this is free money for UK-based people.

 Here’s what to do: